zwierski/croquemADAme-datastory/index.md

 Let's now take a look at the average duration of the videos.
 We found that successfull channels have videos slightly longer than other channels.

 As you can see unsuccessfull channels have videos that on average are three minutes shorter.
-From the buzzing channels we can conclude that a duration of around eight minutes is the one that works best!
+From the buzzing channels we can conclude that a duration of around eight minutes is the median and ten minuts is the one that works best!

 TODO: add boxplot for the mean duration, i couldnt render the "pretty" ones, only the regulars